otrv4/otrv4/architecture-decisions/016-prekey-server.md

 ### Context

-In order to send an offline message, the Responder needs to obtain cryptographic keys from the Initiator.
-These cryptographic keys are distributed through prekey messages, who are cryptographically bound to a prekey and made public in a untrusted pre-key server.
+In order to send an offline message, the Responder needs to obtain cryptographic keys from the Initiator so they can engage in a non-interactive DAKE.
+These cryptographic keys are distributed as prekey messages, who is made public in a untrusted pre-key server.

 A participant is identified by some identity in the underlying network (be it alice@xmpp.org for the XMPP network, or +99 1234-5678 for the SMS network).
 We assume this is everything each participant is required to know about who they want to send a message to.

+To publish prekey messages, a participant deniably authenticates itself to the server through a interactive DAKE, and sends prekeys to be stored and published by the server.
+The server will associate the prekeys received to the identity used by the sender to identify itself to the server (TODO: does the user is required to authenticate its identity to the server?
+It should not matter, if the server is not trusted - I guess).

+To obtain prekey messages, a participant asks the server for prekey messages from a particular identity, and the server delivers one prekey message for every not-expired profile it knows about from that particular identity.

 This document describes the pre-key server as a component in the OTRv4 protocol.